 - 1. School starts at 8:00 a.m.
 Any student not in their assigned seat when the bell rings will be considered tardy.
 Exceptions to this rule will be: - a.
 Doctor/dental/court appointment (with a note from the doctor or court presented to student services). - b.
 Bus problem. - c.
+Inclement weather.

-Inclement weather. - 2.
-When a student reaches his/her third tardy in a class the student will receive a detention.
-For each tardy after the third tardy, the student will receive an additional detention. - 3.
-A student that comes in later than 15 minutes to a class will be considered absent. - 4.
-When a student is detained by school personnel, the student will be given a pass and the tardy will not count against the student.
+2. When a student reaches his/her third tardy in a class the student will receive a detention.
+For each tardy after the third tardy, the student will receive an additional detention.

+3. A student that comes in later than 10 minutes to a class will be considered absent.
+Missing more than 10 minutes of a class will be considered absent.

+4. When a student is detained by school personnel, the student will be given a pass and the tardy will not count against the student.